vitelabs/vite-wiki/docs/api/rpc/subscribe.md

 :::

 ## subscribe_newAccountBlocksFilter
-Create a filter for polling for new transactions by passing into `subscribe_getFilterChanges` as parameter
+Create a filter for polling for new transactions on all accounts by passing into `subscribe_getFilterChanges` as parameter

 - **Returns**:
 	- `string` filterId